jcristovao/migrationplus/README.md

 An index name followed by a list of columns to index.
 Sub-indexes are currently not supported.

-Actually, index support is very very limited, mainly due to the lack of support of the `IF NOT EXISTS` in either MySQL or PostgreSQL.
-Each one of these databases requires the use of functions to conditionally create an index (meaning, only create if does not exist), which currently cannot be achieved without further hackery directly in persistent code.
+Actually, index support is really very limited, mainly due to the lack of support of the `IF NOT EXISTS` in either MySQL or PostgreSQL.
+Each one of these databases requires the use of functions to conditionally create an index (meaning, only create if it does not exist), which currently cannot be achieved without further hackery directly into the persistent source code.

 ### Limitations ###

 * Depends on modified version of persistent.
-I kept the modifications to a minimum, hoping they will be accepted, so let see...
+I kept the modifications to a minimum, hoping they will be accepted...
 * Trigger and Index names are not escaped (not so serious as it may sound, since no user input should ever reach here, but a serious limitation nevertheless)
-* Index support implied further (more extensive) modifications to persistent.
+* Index support implies further (more extensive) modifications to persistent.
-* Uses template haskell and thus its not fast.
+* Uses template haskell and thus its impacts on the compilation speed.
-* Dependent on [hssqlppp](http://jakewheat.github.io/hssqlppp/) that currently supports only PostgreSQL, Oracle and MS-SQLServer (no explicit MySQL or SQLite) support.
-However, I found that Jack Wheat seems quite open to patches and contributions, so that could change (and this package supports 'generic' SQL quite well).
+* Dependes on [hssqlppp](http://jakewheat.github.io/hssqlppp/), which currently supports only PostgreSQL, Oracle and MS-SQLServer (no explicit MySQL or SQLite) support.
+However, I found that Jack Wheat seems quite open to patches and contributions, so that could change (and his package supports 'generic' SQL quite well).
 * Code is not mature...

-So, any contribution is most welcomed!
+Any contribution or suggestions is most welcomed!